-The Ministry of Natural Resources and Forestry ('the ministry') and the Ministry of the Environment, Conservation and Parks have recognized Phragmites as a significant threat to biodiversity and Species at Risk at Long Point and Rondeau coastal marshes.
+The Ministry of Northern Development, Mines, Natural Resources and Forestry ('the ministry') and the Ministry of the Environment, Conservation and Parks have recognized Phragmites as a significant threat to biodiversity and Species at Risk at Long Point coastal marshes.
 Prior to 2016, the ministry worked with several partners in an attempt to eradicate invasive Phragmites from these locations.
 Efforts were unsuccessful in controlling the spread of Phragmites, primarily due to the lack of a registered herbicide for use in Canada in wet areas.

-To address the continued and exponential growth of Phragmites in wet areas in Rondeau Provincial Park and the Long Point region (includes Long Point, Turkey Point and lower Big Creek Watershed), the ministry has been approved by Health Canada's Pest Management Regulatory Agency for an Emergency Registration as a pilot project to allow for ground application of an herbicide (active ingredient glyphosate) in wet areas.
-In 2016 and 2017, aerial herbicide application by helicopter was the primary method of application to access the remote and sensitive terrain at the majority of sites at Rondeau and Long Point.
+To address the exponential growth of Phragmites in wet areas in the Long Point region (includes Long Point, Turkey Point and lower Big Creek Watershed), the ministry was approved by Health Canada's Pest Management Regulatory Agency for an Emergency Registration as a pilot project to allow for ground application of an herbicide (active ingredient glyphosate) in wet areas between 2016 and 2020.
+During this time, herbicide applications were conducted by aerial (by helicopter in 2016, 2017 and 2018), and ground methods (2016-2020).

-Due to successful treatments in 2016 and 2017, the focus of the pilot program in 2018 and 2019 was on follow-up ground herbicide applications to address regrowth, and small populations that have not yet been treated.
+Due to successful control of Phragmites on both provincial and private lands at Long Point Region, the focus of the pilot program in 2021 is solely on follow-up ground herbicide applications to address regrowth, and small populations that may have not yet been treated.
 Ground application is better suited to address low density Phragmites stands.